glentner/SLiPy/README.md

 **DataType**, **Correlate**, **Telluric**, **Velocity**, **Observatory**.

 * [**Framework:**](##Framework/)
-A subpackage containing general framework code that I use in the packeage.
+A subpackage containing general framework code that I use in the package.
 Modules include **Arguments**, **Options**, **Command**, and **Display**.

 * [**astrolibpy:**](##astro/)